PetruGarstea/KODI/README.md

 # KODI Addons

-recentfootballgighlights - its a web scraper addon of http://www.fullmatchesandshows.com/, it shows the recent football highlights of England, Spanish, German and Italian championships.
+recentfootballhighlights - its a web scraper addon of http://www.fullmatchesandshows.com/, it shows the recent football highlights of England, Spanish, German and Italian championships.